allbad/frogger-clone/README.md

 # My Frogger Clone - Bug Splat
+Play the game at [http://allbad.github.io/frogger-clone](http://allbad.github.io/frogger-clone)

 ## Instructions

 ### It's simple really ...

 * Get the gems.
 Get them to the princess
 * Beware of the enemy bugs in the way
-* Don't even think of getting to the princess without a gem
+* Don't even think of getting to the princess without a gem.
+She'll send you packing back to the start
 * TODO - If you fall in the water you spill the gem.
-Back to the start with you.
+Back to the start with you

 * Left/right/up/down keys to move your would be bug prince